hjamal3/raspberrypi_encoder/README.md

 # raspberrypi_encoder
 Using encoders for Raspberry Pi via dtoverlay
-Add the following to /boot/config.txt: dtoverlay=rotary_encoder,pin_a=5,pin_b=6,relative_axis=1
+Add the following to /boot/config.txt:
+dtoverlay=rotary_encoder,pin_a=5,pin_b=6,relative_axis=1
-pin_a is the Channel A, pin_b is your Channel B of your encoder.
+where pin_a is the Channel A, pin_b is your Channel B of your encoder.

 To use in your code: